 Selecting the ideal bar stool for your venue can be very overwhelming.
 At times, you might find yourself lost in a black hole with a dizzying variety of styles, materials, sizes, and designs.
 Deciding between wood or metal stools, backless or full back, swivel, or stationary stools, and stools with wooden or padded seats can be stressful.
 However, the nomenclature of bar stools has four designations:

-The bar stool height can range between 17” bar height chairs that are normally used at dining tables and up to 36” restaurant style spectator extra tall bar stools.
+The bar stool height can range between 30” bar height seat that are normally used at 42" high bar tables and up to 36” restaurant style spectator extra tall bar stools.
 Although the dimensions tend to be standard, there are custom bar stools such as adjustable height bar stools that can be designed for specific seating needs.
 The basics of the right bar stool will unexceptionally pertain to comfort levels.
 But most importantly, being able to determine how and who will use your space will help you make your decisions on finding the right bar stool easier.

 An illustrative table capacity guide can show you which bar stools you need.
 Nevertheless, choosing the right bar stool entails knowing three fundamental components: